ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ![Activity diagram of a user trying to delete their information](diagrams/images/ForgetMe.png){ width=50% }

 When deleting user data, shown in the illustration after "User clicks forget me", an important design decision had to be made.
-Normally in a lot of systems when the user deletes their data, they expect it to be deleted.
+When the user deletes their data, they expect it to be deleted.
-The effect of this can be obtained by either soft deleting or hard deleting user data and information.
+Normally in systems this effect can be obtained by either soft deleting or hard deleting user data and information.
 Before GDPR a lot of software used to just mark data as "deleted" in databases and never query them again.
 Now, because of GDPR, it is mandatory by law to always delete or anonymise user data when requested to do so, or when it is no longer necessary to keep that data stored[^userdata_deletion].